DanRoscigno/Recipes/website/recipes/Black_Bean-Mango_Salsa.md

 Salt and pepper

-**Directions:    �**�
+**Directions:**�

  In a bowl, mix beans, mango, tomato, bell peppers, onion, jalapeño, cilantro, garlic, lime juice, and vinegar.
 Add salt and pepper to taste.
-Serve, or cover and chill up to 1 day.
+Serve, or cover and chill up to 1 day.�